mist64/c64ref/kernal/kernal_dh.md

 is not sent for OPEN, LOAD, or SAVE.

-Set Filename Location and Number of Characters FDF9/FE49-FDFF/FE4F
+# Set Filename Location and Number of Characters FDF9/FE49-FDFF/FE4F

-Called by: JMP from Kernal SETNAM vector at FFBD.
+**Called by**: JMP from Kernal SETNAM vector at FFBD.

 The location of the filename is placed in a pointer at (BB), and the nurnber of characters in the filename is placed in B7.